-XVIII.
+XIX.
 PUBLICATION OF MATERIALS.
 The District must obtain written approval from the State of Connecticut prior to distribution or publication of any printed material prepared under the terms of this Agreement.
 Unless specifically authorized in writing by the State, on a case by case basis, the District shall have no right to use, and shall not use, the name of the State of Connecticut, its officials, agencies, or employees or the seal of the State of Connecticut or its agencies: (1) in any advertising, publicity, promotion; or (2) to express or to imply any endorsement of District’s products or services; or (3) to use the name of the State of Connecticut, its officials agencies, or employees or the seal of the State of Connecticut or its agencies in any other manner (whether or not similar to uses prohibited by (1) and (2) above), except only to manufacture and deliver in accordance with this Agreement such items as are hereby contracted for by the State.
 In no event may the Districts use the State Seal in any way without the express written consent of the Secretary of State.

-XIX.
+XX.
 CHANGES IN PRINCIPAL PROJECT STAFF.
-Any changes in the principal project staff must be requested in writing and approved in writing by the Commissioner at the Commissioner’s sole discretion.
-In the event of any unapproved change in principal project staff, the Commissioner may, in the Commissioner’s sole discretion, terminate this Agreement.
+Any changes in District staff qualified to review Plans must be requested in writing and approved in writing by the Commissioner at the Commissioner’s sole discretion.
+In the event of any unapproved change in District staff, the Commissioner may, in the Commissioner’s sole discretion, terminate this Agreement.

-XX.
+XXI.
 FURTHER ASSURANCES.
 The Parties shall provide such information, execute and deliver any instruments and documents and take such other actions as may be necessary or reasonably requested by the other Party which are not inconsistent with the provisions of this Agreement and which do not involve the vesting of rights or assumption of obligations other than those provided for in the Agreement, in order to give full effect to the Agreement and to carry out the intent of the Agreement.

-XXI.
+XXII.
 ASSIGNMENT.
 The Districts shall not assign any of their rights or obligations under the Agreement, voluntarily or otherwise, in any manner without the prior written consent of the Agency.
 The Agency may void any purported assignment in violation of this section and declare the District in breach of this Agreement.
 Any termination by the Agency for a breach is without prejudice to the Agency’s or the State’s rights or possible Claims.